 Each individual RSAF application will be reviewed and ranked by five members of the UTM Research Council: three reviewers from the applicant’s broad discipline (humanities, social sciences, or sciences, as specified on the application cover sheet), and one reviewer from each of the other disciplines.

 To be successful, applicants must write their applications for non-specialist reviewers.
-Proposals written in a highly specialized or technical prose are likely to receive a lower ranking.
+Proposals written in a highly specialized or technical prose will receive a lower ranking.